UPBGE/UPBGE-Docs/source/manual/contribute/markup_style.rst

    """"""""""""""""""

 .. important::
    *Parts* should only be used for contents or index pages.
-Each ``.rst`` file should only have one chapter heading (``*``) per file - top heading.
+Each ``.rst`` file should only have one chapter heading (``=``) per file - top heading.

 Text Styling
 ============

 See the `overview on ReStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`__ for more information on how to style the various elements of the documentation and on how to add lists, tables, pictures and code blocks.
-The `Sphinx reference <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`__ provides more insight additional constructs.
+The `Sphinx reference <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`__ provides more insight into additional constructs.

 .. tip::
    Do not manually format/break lines in ``.rst`` files; use your editor's *wrap text* functionality.
 80 characters is standard line length for computer files.